gjoncas/gjoncas.github.io/README.md

 The design for this theme comes from [CleanMagicMedium-Jekyll](https://github.com/SpaceG/CleanMagicMedium-Jekyll) by Lucas Gatsas.<br>
 The code I started from is by [Katy Chuang](https://github.com/katychuang/CleanMagic-hakyll), who adapted CleanMagic for Hakyll.<br>
-Code by other users of CleanMagic-hakyll was also helpful: [Benedikt Mayer](https://github.com/benedikt-mayer/benedikt-mayer.github.io) and [Ismail Mustafa](https://ismailmustafa.github.io).
+Code by other users of CleanMagic-hakyll was also helpful: [Benedikt Mayer](https://github.com/benedikt-mayer/benedikt-mayer.github.io) and [Ismail Mustafa](https://ismailmustafa.github.io).<br>

-I am still having problems supporting Unicode characters, or even apostrophes.<br>
-I'd like to add support for LaTeX -- which should be possible, just a nightmare to code.<br>
-I wanted to change the menus to black, but I spent a ton of time on this and finally gave up.
+I've added support for LaTeX thanks to [Ng Wei En](https://github.com/wei2912/blog-src)'s blog, implemented with KaTeX.

 I'd love to integrate more elaborate features as I get better with Hakyll.<br>
 For now, it seems the best place to find tutorials is [here](https://jaspervdj.be/hakyll/tutorials.html).
-For help, see [here](https://help.github.com/en/github/working-with-github-pages).
+For help, see [here](https://help.github.com/en/github/working-with-github-pages).<br>
+I still want to add an RSS feed as well as integration with Haskell's [diagrams](https://github.com/gjoncas/Haskell-DataViz) package.

 ## Building with Stack